Introduction to Toronto Liposuction

 Most of the tumescent fluid is removed as the Liposuction proceeds, but approximately 20% remains, to be slowly absorbed by the body or leaked out through the incision.
-Tumescent liposuction is performed with a liposuction instrument called a cannula that is hooked up to a vacuum source; gentle back and forth movements of the cannula, with the vacuum source present, allows for removal of the fat.
+Tumescent liposuction is performed with a liposuction instrument called a cannula that is connected to a vacuum source; gentle back and forth movements of the cannula, with the vacuum source present, allows for removal of the fat.

 Power Assisted Liposuction (PAL)

-In contrast to regular Tumescent Liposuction (above), Power assisted Liposuction uses a mechanized suction instrument (a cannula) that oscillates very quickly, at the tip.
+In contrast to regular Tumescent Liposuction (above), Power Assisted Liposuction uses a mechanized suction instrument (a cannula) that oscillates very quickly, at the tip.
 This allows for more thorough fat removal and requires less physical effort on the part of the surgeon.
 Using less physical effort results in a more precise degree of fat sculpting.
-Power assisted Liposuction employs the use of tumescent fluid, in addition to the mechanical tip.
+Power Assisted Liposuction employs the use of tumescent fluid, in addition to the mechanical tip.
 This is Dr. Tong’s preferred method of liposuction.